 “I noticed there were hardly any minorities in the field of corporate governance,” Taylor says.
 “My calling has been to help educate younger minorities about this potential career option, to work and plan for this and be prepared for it.”

-Taylor serves on a number of boards, including the African American Board Leadership Institute and the National Association of Corporate Directors, Southern California and Nevada Chapter (his three-year term as president was schedule to begin July 1, 2017).
-He is the author of three books: Enhancing the Tone-at-the-Bottom: Free Market Capitalism is a Corporate Social Responsibility, Private Sector Praises: The New Tone-at-the-Bottom, and The New Breed of Independent Corporate Directors: Personal Glimpses and Perspectives of the Tone-at-the-Bottom.
+Taylor serves on a number of boards, including Guided Compass, a technology platform, and the National Association of Corporate Directors, Pacific Southwest Chapter—covering Southern California, Nevada, and Arizona (his four-year term will end on July 2021, at which time he will become the board chairman).
+He is the author of three books: Enhancing the Tone-at-the- Bottom: Free Market Capitalism is a Corporate Social Responsibility, Private Sector Praises: The New Tone-at-the-Bottom, and The New Breed of Independent Corporate Directors: Personal Glimpses and Perspectives of the Tone-at-the-Bottom.

 “Joining the board of my alma mater is exciting,” Taylor says.
 “It’s something I could never have imagined years ago, and I’m deeply honored.”